ausd-io/ausd/modules/mock-chronik-client/README.md

 ## Questions?

-If you have any implementation questions regarding this mock tool please check the test suite in `/test/index.test.js` or feel free to reach out to the development team via the [eCash Development Telegram](https://t.me/eCashDevelopment).
+If you have any implementation questions regarding this mock tool please check the test suite in `/test/index.test.js` or feel free to reach out to the development team via the [ausCash Development Telegram](https://t.me/ausCashDevelopment).

 ### Change Log